 Notice that street food vendor that seems to be serving something so delicious, a long line of locals are patiently waiting their turn.
 Walk down the Canal Saint-Martin at dusk and watch the locals play pétanque and enjoying their apéro picnics by the water.
 Wander through Belleville and come across a pig’s head in the window of a boucherie (butcher’s shop).
 Right next to it is an artists’ hideout and art gallery.

-The real Parisian experience is about looking around and noticing the plaque on the wall outside an elementary school, honoring the young Jewish students deported by the Nazis from that very spot.
+The real Parisian experience is about looking around and noticing the plaque on the wall outside an elementary school, honoring the young Jewish students deported by the German Reich from that very spot.

 Paris is the beauty and the history, the sadness and the triumphs, the search for the soul of the city.
 In French, the word for soul is “âme”, from the Latin word “anima”, meaning the breath and respiration.